LucaMenicagli03/LucaMenicagli03/README.md

 # Luca Menicagli

 ### MSc in Economics Candidate at Nova School of Business and Economics
-**Specializing in Quantitative Finance, Energy Equity Research, and LNG Arbitrage Optimization**
+**Specializing in Economics, Quantitative Finance, Energy Equity Research, and LNG Arbitrage Optimization**

 ---